sebastian9654/CS2-Map-Viewer/README.md

 5. Access the website through a web browser.

 ## Credits

-This project was solely developed by [Your Name].
-Special thanks to [Instructor's Name] for their guidance and support throughout the course.
+This project was solely developed myself.
+Special thanks to Dr. Joseph for their guidance and support throughout the course.

 Feel free to explore the code and contribute if you find any improvements or suggestions!